deleeuwblue/deleeuwblog/_posts/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI.md

 The Watson Libraries are shipped as containers which can be run standalone for testing and learning, but when it's time for a more scalable environment, it's likely you'll want to deploy to a Kubernetes platform.
 Further more, if you're frequently creating and destroying environments (i.e. for POCs, demos, production etc), then you can benefit from 'Everything as Code' automation using the IBM TechZone Deployer, which is the focus of this blog.

-## Automate 'Everything as Code' using a combination of Terraform and Argo CD Terraform
+## Automate 'Everything as Code' using a combination of Terraform and Argo CD

 The main advantage of handling infrastructure as code is that with a declarative approach, changes can tracked easily and human errors can be reduced.